Last week I gave a talk to a room of people about 3 numbers that can change your life.

 Over the next 7 years, our heroine does well and learns stuff at work that actually helps her in life.
 Things like how to work hard, deal with people and use basic arithmetic.
 And she does not spend all her salary on knick knacks.
 Instead she saves, paying herself first every month, setting up a direct debit to stash £167 per month for a total of £15,000 over that period.

 Kate focuses on what she can control and directs her monthly savings into a low cost equity index tracker.
 Kate doesn’t waste time on pointless speculation about what future equity returns might be because who knows?
-Kate understands that shares have traditionally delivered the highest returns over long periods and can’t see why that won’t continue.
+Kate understands that shares are the asset class that have delivered the highest returns over long periods and can’t see why that won’t continue.

 Kate saves £2,000 per year until age 25 when she stops making contributions into her pension.
 She doesn’t do anything else with her pension for the next 40 years.
 Fortunately, Kate’s TV is broken so she doesn’t see the circus clowns encouraging her to panic or sell when the stock market falls.